paulradzkov/hidden.less/README.md

 }
 ```

-In that example was redefined breakpoints suffix names.
+In that example was redefined breakpoints and suffix names.